 If you changed jobs in the past year, you could request your Form W-2 from your previous employer before the end of January.
 Some employers mail W-2s late or don’t respond to requests at all.

 Check if your address matches your previous employer’s record to resolve this.
-If not, you must fill out a change-of-address form at your local post office for them to forward your request to your new address.
+If not, fill out a change-of-address form at your local post office to forward requests to your new address.
 Alternatively, you could search your email for a digital copy or a link to get your Form W-2 on time.